 Data file properties

-If you are loading data from an excel file or from a delimited file, you may need to adjust the data file properties.
+If you are loading data from an Microsoft Excel file or from a delimited file, you may need to adjust the data file properties.
 The following table describes the data file properties for these file types:

 Load data into your Qlik Sense app